sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* "Homepage SEO Settings"
 			* Location: In-post SEO Settings metabox title, when editing the home page.
+		* "The previous sitemap timestamp settings have been converted into new global timestamp settings."
+			* Location: Upgrade notification.
 	* **Changed:**
 		* "The Open Directory Project and the Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave these options checked."
 			* Now is: "The Yahoo!
 Directory may contain outdated SEO values.
 Therefore, it's best to leave the option checked."
 			* Removed: Open Directory Project.
 			* Changed: From plural to singular.
+		* "Determines how specific the modification timestamp is."
+			* Now is: "This setting determines how specific the timestamp is."
+			* Clarity: It points to what's below.
+			* Global: The setting isn't only for modifications anymore.
+		* "Determines which side the added title text will go on."
+			* Now is: "This setting determines which side the added title text will go on."
+			* Clarity: It points to what's below.
+		* "Document Title Additions Location"
+			* Now is: "Title Additions Location"
+			* Spread: If affects more than just the document title.
+		* "Document Title Separator"
+			* Now is: "Title Separator"
+			* Spread: If affects more than just the document title.

 * **For developers:**
 	* **Added:**
 		* Method `can_access_settings()`.
 		* Property `$schema_ids`.
 It allows you to adjust used Schema.org JSON-LD script IDs.
+		* Method `s_numeric_string`, creates a string from integers.
+Rounds float down.
+Converts non-numeric input to `'0'`, arrays and objects to `'1'`.
 	* **Changed:**
 		* Method `is_protected()` no longer checks for query, i.e. `is_singular()`, before parsing.
 		* Method `settings_capability()` now is `get_settings_capability()`, without deprecation; it was marked private.